Notifications Based on the Result of a Formula

 - Once per quarter

-If you do not limit the notification, Plecto will use data from the current day to calculate the formula, and the actions will run every time your data changes or whenever the formula outputs a value above your target/filter condition.
+If you do not limit the notification, Plecto will use data from the current day to calculate the formula result.
+The notification actions will run every time your data changes or the formula outputs a value that matches your filter condition.

-For example, if you enable the notification from the 1st of April 2021, all the registrations that meet the filter conditions and are created on or after the 1st of April can trigger the notification.
-If you go back and update registrations that date before April 1st, it will not trigger the notification.
+For example, if you enable the notification from the 1st of January 2022, all formula results detected on or after the 1st of January can trigger the notification.
+This allows you to make sure that updates in older registrations do not trigger the notification.

 When setting up a formula-based notification, you can select how to compare the formula result.
 The main difference is whether the formula looks at the results for each team and employee together or separately.